Home Compare ARES vs OWL

 Ares Management vs Blue Owl Capital: Which Stock Looks Stronger in 2026?

-Ares Management holds the cleaner structural position, with the lead spread across profitability and valuation.
+Ares Management holds the cleaner structural position, with the lead spread across profitability and stability.
+Blue Owl Capital does not offset that deficit through any equally strong structural edge elsewhere.
 Both sides have seen trend damage — neither carries a clear market edge right now.
 With both trends damaged, the structural comparison carries most of the weight here.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the Russell 1000 universe, making them directly comparable.

-Most of the visible separation comes from profitability.
-The overall score gap is 11 points in favour of Ares Management Corporation.
+The clearest separation starts in profitability, but stability adds another real layer to the result.
+The overall score gap is 17 points in favour of Ares Management Corporation.

 INDUSTRY COMPARISON